Australian Information Industry Association

 The AIIA Board is composed of 16 directors:

 - Five (5) directors appointed by the Board

 Directors are elected for a period of three years from the date of their election.
 The Board selects appointed directors and their terms may be up to three years.The Association’s Chair is selected from, and by, members of the Board.

-As the Managing Director of Optus Business, John leads Optus’ enterprise,corporate and government business.
-He is accountable for all aspects of sales, marketing, products, operations and service delivery.
+As the Managing Director of Optus Business, John Paitaridis leads Optus’ enterprise, business and government organisation.
+With 25 years’ industry experience, he is accountable for all aspects of sales, marketing, products, operations and service delivery.

 Mike is the CEO of Pym’s Technology Lawyers, a law firm specialising in technology and commercial law.
 Mike has been practising IT law for more than 25 years.

 Prior to establishing Pym’s Technology Lawyers in 2006, Mike was Head of the Technology Group at one of the largest Australian law firms, and before that he had a number of roles as senior in-house counsel for global IT companies in Europe and Australia.
 He specialises in IT transactions, start-ups, outsourcing and Government procurement.